 William married Christina Mackenzie at The Hotel, Rogart on December 12, 1919.
 They had three daughters and two are still living.
 His hobbies were gardening, trout fishing and photography- in the days of the big box cameras.
 His direct descendants live in Scotland, NZ, Australia, USA, England and Switzerland.

-Written by Christine Kirby (granddaughter) with acknowledgements to Jean Bisley (daughter) and David Mackay (grandson).
+This tribute has been written by Christine Kirby (granddaughter) with acknowledgements to Jean Bisley (daughter) and David Mackay (grandson).

 Thanks to Dave Conner, Northern Constabulary Museum.